 The new Ministry of Communications and Multimedia had urged all broadband service providers to lower down their existing pricing and make high-speed internet available for ALL.
 The big three players in Malaysia namely Unifi, Maxis Fibre and Time Fibre had responded by pushing out higher internet speed for existing subscribers and launching cheaper subscription tiers.

 The ever-stagnant broadband market is now shaken up.
-Suddenly, you get news of turbo speed upgrade and new plan from service providers every now and then.
+Suddenly, you get news of turbo speed upgrade and new plans from service providers every now and then.
 At the same time, it also caught my attention to examine which one really offers the best broadband plan in Malaysia right now.

 How I pick